wesww/window-cleaner/README.md

 ##About Window Cleaner

 Project source code for the game Window Cleaner, by Wesley Wilson.
 Built with Unity3D.
+Hoping someone will get around to porting it to Oculus Rift, because that would be amazing.

 Window Cleaner is an interactive videogame with a strong focus on ambience and environmental design.
 It has exhibited in Germany, New York, and Chicago, and has received some acclaim from the weirder (mostly German) game critics.